-Both SCP and SFTP are used for transferring files, but one or the other protocol may be a better fit for your needs depending on your requirements for speed, security and functionality.
+SCP and SFTP are both used for transferring files, but one or the other protocol may be a better fit for your needs, depending on your requirements for speed, security and functionality.
 This article compares SCP and SFTP to help you choose which secure file transfer protocol is best for your needs.

-What is SCP?
 Secure Copy (SCP) is a protocol based on SSH (Secure Shell) that provides file transfers between hosts on a network.
 With SCP, you can quickly transfer files between hosts along with basic file attributes such as access permission and timestamps that are not always available via FTP.
 The protocol uses the Remote Copy Protocol (RCP) to transfer files and SSH to provide authentication and encryption.

-What is SFTP?
 SFTP is a more robust file transfer protocol, also based on SSH.
 More like a remote file management protocol, SFTP allows for a range of operations on remote files (viewing directories, deleting files and directories, etc.).

 When Should You Use SCP or SFTP?

-Speed – SCP is usually much faster than SFTP at transferring files, especially on high latency networks.
+SCP is usually much faster than SFTP at transferring files, especially on high latency networks.
 This happens because SCP implements a more efficient transfer algorithm, one which does not require waiting for packet acknowledgement, unlike SFTP.

 Which Protocol Should You Use?
 SCP